fsprojects/FAKE/help/markdown/fake-what-is-fake.md

 - It builds on top of a fully featured statically typed and productive language (F#) with several IDE options.
 - It lowers the entry point by working on top of script files.
 No project file or dependencies besides the fake runner.
 - Remove dependencies from the CI/CD system while providing full integration.
 Make features available locally.
-  With FAKE you can choose and switch between multiple system easily while having almost native integrations.
+  With FAKE you can choose and switch between multiple systems easily while having almost native integrations.
 - Provide modules for the most commonly used tasks.
 - Make it easy to start external processes through various APIs.
 - Add all your automation scripts to your repository.